gaetan-hexadog/bulma-carousel/README.md

+!!!
+THIS IS A BACKUP REPO FROM ORIGINAL Wikiki's bulma-carousel extension !!!

 # Introduction
 This components has been developped as a [Bulma](https://bulma.io) extension and brings **a full-featured user interface for managing tags** to your project.